 Visit this artist's website: http://www.johnpizzarelli.com

-In addition to being a bandleader and solo performer, Pizzarelli has been a special guest on recordings for major pop names such as James Taylor and Natalie Cole, as well as leading jazz artists like Buddy DeFranco, Harry Allen, and, of course, Bucky Pizzarelli.
-He was recently featured opposite Donna Summer, Jon Secada, and Roberta Flack on the Grammy-winning CD, Songs From The Neighborhood: The Music of Mr. Rogers.
+In addition to being a bandleader and solo performer, John has been a special guest on recordings for major pop names such as James Taylor, Natalie Cole, Kristin Chenoweth, Tom Wopat, Rickie Lee Jones, and Dave Van Ronk, as well as leading jazz artists like Rosemary Clooney, Ruby Braff, Johnny Frigo, Buddy DeFranco, Harry Allen, and, of course, Bucky Pizzarelli.
+He was featured opposite Donna Summer, Jon Secada, and Roberta Flack on the Grammy-winning CD Songs from the Neighborhood: The Music of Mr. Rogers in 2005.

-Pizzarelli continues to tour throughout the United States, Europe, and Japan, performing classic pop, jazz, and swing, while setting the standard for stylish modern jazz.
-Please visit www.johnpizzarelli.com for tour schedule, discography, radio guests, and much more.
+Pizzarelli performs annual engagements at the Café Carlyle with Jessica Molaskey and at Birdland with his jazz combo.
+He continues to tour throughout the United States, Europe, South America, and Japan, performing classic pop, jazz, and swing, while setting the standard for stylish modern jazz.